kyma-project/test-infra/development/test-log-collector/README.md

 ## Requirements

 In order to send the message to any Slack channel you need to have [Slack app](https://api.slack.com/start) added to that channel, and you need to have its token.
 Slack app tokens typically have a `xoxb-` prefix.
+Slack app is required to have following bot token scopes:

+- channels:history
+- chat:write
+- files:write

 ## Usage